pritamtingre88-2020/Contactinformation-API/README.md

 This project houses all the entities of the application.

 **7. ContactInformation.Utilities**-
-This project will have all the re-usable utility methods
+This project will have all the re-usable utility methods.

 **8. ContactInformation.Common**-
 This project has all the objects/functionality that would address cross cutting concerns i.e. functionality that would be needed by multiple layers.